jordan-tuinman/pipyt/README.md

 I created this boilerplate to solve some issues I faced with getting Electron to work with WSL.
 After experimenting with different setups, I found using create-react-app and then later adding a few Electron packages, to be the easiest method.
 I removed some unnecessary files and created one simple component to leave this as a barebones boilerplate to be reused again for future projects.

+Note: if using windows 10 - run 'npm install' via powershell, then switch over to WSL if desired.
+If 'npm install' is done via WSL, it seems to create issues with the Electron packages.

 ## Available Scripts